SEARCH RFS:

 Solgar’s free-form glycine gives you 500mg per 1 capsule serving.

 It’s on the lower end as far as dose, but still a great option.
+They use a free form of glycine.
+There’s no confusing evidence that this will make a difference over other forms.

 How we ranked